 After leaving the comfort of our house sitting assignment in Mexico City we were back on the road.
 We said goodbye to Zoe, packed the truck, and headed east toward the towering pyramids in Mexico.

-After a late start and fighting a bit of Mexico City traffic, we only made it as far as Teotihuacan.
+After a late start and fighting a bit of Mexico City traffic, we made it to the tiny town of Teotihuacan.

 But that would be far enough for one day.

-Teotihuacan is a small pueblo about an hour outside of the city (depending on traffic).
+Teotihuacan is a small pueblo about an hour outside of Mexico City (depending on traffic).

-We pulled up to the famous (among the overlanding community) Teotihuacan Trailer Park, which offered an RV park style setup—large open grassy area with electricity and water connections at each site.
+We pulled up to the famous (at least among the overlanding community) Teotihuacan Trailer Park, which offered an RV park style setup—a large open grassy area with electricity and water connections at each site.

 There were even miniature picnic tables — I’m not sure for what though, as they were really only big enough to set out electronics down to charge.